11 Quick Tips to Win at Speech Pathology Marketing

 Share This Post

-Before you start your marketing plan though, you need to be clear about your business plan and more specifically the types of patients you wish to engage.
+Before you start your marketing plan though, you need to be clear about your business plan and more specifically the types of therapy clients you wish to engage.
 If you are a generalist vs a specialist, if you do tele therapy or not, will change the focus of your speech pathology marketing strategy.

 View of 5 stages of marketing funnel with awareness, consideration, decision, purchase and post-purchase